This welcome pack contains essential information to help you prepare for your trip to South Africa.

 Standard Accommodation Included

-Meals 3 meals per day
+Meals 3 meals per day (not weekends)

 Drinks Tea and coffee